A note on algorithmic approach to inverting multivariate formal power series: Introduction

 For the proof see for example \cite{E}, chapter 1.
 Theorem \ref{fi} states the fact that the inverse map exists.
 It is natural to ask about formulas for the inverse.
-There are many results containing answer to this question, for example Abhyankar's inversion formula (see \cite{BCW}) and others (for instance \cite{E} Theorem 3.1.1 or \cite{M}, Theorem 5.1).
-However only some of them can be used in case of fields of positive characteristic.
-Below we present an approach coming from algorithmic treatment described above.
-Proposed approach works for fields of arbitrary characteristic.
+There are many results containing answer to this question, for example Abhyankar's inversion formula (see \cite{BCW}) and others (for instance \cite{E} Theorem 3.1.1).
+Let us also mention methods proposed for finding power series composition by Brent and Kung (see \cite{BK1}) and Bernstein's method (see \cite{B}) and an interesting paper \cite{BDG} using probabilistic approach to the Jacobian Conjecture.
+However only some of these can be used in case of fields of positive characteristic.

+Automorphisms of formal power series rings play a significant role in algebraic geometry and as such are the subject of wide research.

+The aim of this paper is to present an approach coming from the algorithmic treatment described above.
+Proposed approach uses only substitution and subtraction, as a result it works for fields of arbitrary characteristic.
+Power series in several variables occurring in applications often have many of their coefficients equal to zero.
+Our approach does not depend on any additional assumptions of this type.
+We establish several properties of the algorithm when applied to mappings with polynomial inverse.